 The elevated position, sitting on a spur of land amid woods between shallow valleys and the diversity of the landscape around adds favourably to this historic setting.
 The town encompasses historic buildings; a Roman villa-style structure, Bosworth Hall which dates from 1670s and St Peter’s Church.
 There has been a church on this site since pre-Norman times.
 There are numerous small woodlands and coppices around the town, circumscribed by ancient parkland with fish ponds and arboretum.

-In terms of educational facilities, there is a nursery, playschool, primary school, a high school and a fee paying school with a total student population of approximately 900.
-A doctor’s surgery, veterinary practice, a police and fire stations, library, parish hall, retail outlets and small businesses serve the local community.
+In terms of educational facilities, there is a nursery, playschool, primary school, high school and a fee paying school with a total student population of approximately 900.
+A doctor’s surgery, veterinary practice, police and fire stations, library, parish hall, retail outlets and small businesses serve the local community.
 In addition to the schools’ sports facilities there are football, cricket, tennis and bowls club grounds, horse riding stables and water park providing access to various (still) water sports.

 In economic terms, employment opportunities are provided by small businesses around the town, an industrial area to the West of the settlement, restaurants, public houses and a hotel.
 However, about 72% of the working population commutes to work outside the town.